 AFTER TAKING AN ANTI-TNF

 Are you familiar with the term anti-TNFs?
-Anti-TNFs are among a class of RA treatments called biologics, and they're usually the first biologic to be given upon diagnosis with RA.* Many people have success with anti-TNFs.
+Anti-TNFs are among a class of rheumatoid arthritis (RA) treatments called biologics, and the name stands for anti-tumor necrosis factor.
+They're usually the first biologic to be given upon diagnosis with RA.* Many people have success with anti-TNFs.
 But if these treatments stop working well, some may decide to make a change after talking with their doctor.
-Sometimes those people will try another anti-TNF treatment; however, many have found results with a different type of treatment, like B-cell therapy.
+Sometimes those people will try another anti-TNF treatment; however, many have worked with their doctor to choose a different type of treatment, like B-cell therapy.

 CONSIDER AN RA TREATMENT THAT WORKS DIFFERENTLY

-Unlike anti-TNFs, B-cell therapy targets a type of white blood cell called a B-cell, which is believed to play a role in the pain, symptoms, and joint damage of RA.
+Unlike anti-TNFs, B-cell therapy targets a type of white blood cell called a B-cell, which is believed to play a role in the symptoms and joint damage of RA.
 Currently, Rituxan® (rituximab) in combination with methotrexate is the only B-cell therapy approved to treat RA.

 *Common anti-TNF treatments are Cimzia® (certolizumab pegol), Enbrel® (etanercept), Humira® (adalimumab), Remicade® (infliximab), and Simponi® (golimumab).
 All trademarks are the property of their respective owners.
 All treatments are prescription only.